 How will people know what your symbols mean?
 Do you need a key?

 Using discussion around historic paintings that depict Colorado, students will work to create an artistic textured topographic map of the state using found objects.
 Add the characteristics of each region, important political, social, and cultural sites, or research natural and man-made resources.
 The types and variety of work shown above can help direct the content of the maps students create.
-Use the materials suggested below to construct your maps, or try out this kit that was created in partnership with Resource Area for Teaching (RAFT).

 Supplement the discussion with maps and research materials to deepen the outcomes of students’ content represented on their maps.
 Check out our resources below for more ideas!